dimforge/nphysics.org/docs/rigid_body_simulations_with_contacts.md

 but not by contacts (because it does not have any shape that can be collided to).

 ### Creating a rigid-body

-A rigid-body can only created by a `RigidBodyDesc` structure that is based on the builder pattern:
+A rigid-body can only be created by a `RigidBodyDesc` structure that is based on the builder pattern:

 <ul class="nav nav-tabs">
   <li class="active"><a id="tab_nav_link" data-toggle="tab" href="#rigid_body_2D">2D example</a></li>